Batch Transactions

 Outer Transaction

 Each outer transaction contains the metadata for its sequence and fee processing, not for the inner transaction processing.
+Any error code is only based on the outer transaction processing (for example, sequence and fee), and it returns a tesSUCCESS error even if inner transaction processing fails.

 Inner Transaction